Saalehh/Cryptography/README.md

 ```bash
 git clone https://github.com/Saalehh/Cybersecurity-Crpto-Tasks.git
 ```
-# Submitting Instructions For Contributers⚠️
+# Submitting Instructions For Contributors⚠️

 1. Open the **CMD**/**Git Bash** in the directory contains the repository you cloned or you can normally open the **CMD** and change the current path using:
 ```bash